nd-umich/dnav-social-anxiety/README.md

 # DNA-V Behavioural Log

 A self-monitoring web app for tracking behavioural experiments using the DNA-V model for social anxiety (Discoverer, Noticer, Advisor, Values).
+Data is stored locally, do not include PHI.

 ## Disclaimer